 Identifying and prioritizing unmet customer needs allows the business to grow market share or profits through reliably successful product and service innovation.
+It also makes it easy to develop a practical business model innovation.

 Jobs-to-be-Done offers the perfect lens to view innovation strategy because it allows you to uncover all of your customers’ unmet needs.